Preface: Recharging determines the need for range with EVs.

 There are also LFP batteries (Lithium Iron Phosphate), which can generally charged to 100%, but outside BYD or some other Chinese cars, these are only available in some Teslas as of 2021.
 Mercedes has stated they will introduce LFP batteries in future, as most likely will other brands, but for now check what range the manufacturer suggests using.

 So it takes quite a lot of research to discover the real range of an EV.
 The databases linked on the topic page do give figures and that are real range, but beware that will be using the full battery, which should be save for the occasions you will need the full battery, depending on battery type.

 The Range Anxiety We All Know: Gasoline/Petrol and Diesel Vehicles.

-If you have ever felt uncertain of reaching a fuel station before running out of fuel, then you have experienced ‘range anxiety’.
-Almost all of us have experienced range anxiety at some stage, but most of us have learnt over time how to adjust our behaviour so that it becomes a rare experience.
+If you have ever felt uncertain of reaching a fuel station before running out of fuel, then you have already experienced ‘range anxiety’.
+Range anxiety existed before EVs.
+Anxiety occurs due to uncertainty on range.
+Almost all of us have experienced range anxiety at some stage, but most of us have learnt over time how to judge available range, and to adjust our behaviour so that uncertainty becomes a rare experience.

 Range anxiety occurs due to a combination of:

 - Expected refuelling point is closed, out of stock, or simply not at expected location.

 - Fuel gauge inaccuracies, unreliability or inconsistent readings.

 - Fuel was too expensive and looking for lower prices delaying refuelling.